datacontract/datacontract-cli/README.md

 - [Data Contract Manager](https://www.datacontract-manager.com/) is a commercial tool to manage data contracts.
 It contains a web UI, access management, and data governance for a full enterprise data marketplace.
 - [Data Contract GPT](https://gpt.datacontract.com) is a custom GPT that can help you write data contracts.
 - [Data Contract Editor](https://editor.datacontract.com) is an editor for Data Contracts, including a live html preview.
+- [Data Contract Playground](https://data-catering.github.io/data-contract-playground/) allows you to validate and export your data contract to different formats within your browser.

 ## License